kwame-mintah/notes-md/brainstorm-ideas/01-continuous-improvement-ml-project.md

 ![](../attachments/continuous-improvement-ml-project.png)

-Through machine learning we can identify trends and patterns, to able to distinguish the difference between junior members to senior leadership.
-And answer questions, such as are junior employees more willing to take more opportunities in comparison to senior employees and why?
+Through machine learning we can identify trends and patterns, to distinguish the difference between junior members to senior employees.
+And understand why junior employees are more willing to take on new opportunities in comparison to senior employees and why?

 ### Machine learning